 National Poetry MonthSpring has inspired poets from Emily Dickinson to E.E.
 Cummings…to Kanye West.
 This April, celebrate National Poetry Month by having students write rhyming poems and raps using our Writing Academic Rhymes lesson sequence.
 Introduce students to poetry with our What Is Poetry? unit, sharpen their skills crafting similes and metaphors with our Figurative Language video, and encourage them to weave figurative language into their rhymes like the greats.

 National Financial Literacy MonthTake your students’ financial literacy far beyond “a penny saved is a penny earned” with our collection of financial literacy videos that teaches key skills like budgeting, creating a plan to pay for college and using credit wisely.
 Each video is complemented by printable activity worksheets that give students hands-on practice applying the skills they learn in a fun and concrete way.
 Check out our blog post for more ideas about how to incorporate financial literacy into your classroom.

 Happy Birthday, Shakespeare!If you want to celebrate Shakespeare every day, our Shakespeare songs and videos will do the trick at any time.
 But we have a few activities specifically for the Bard's birthday as well as lessons that specifically adapt Shakespeare for elementary school.

 It's Still Testing SeasonSome teachers review key terms.
 Others review key terms with our test-taking vocabulary song.
-And still others dance in crazy flash mobs and rap to get their kids motivated for testing.
-Get inspired with these incredible examples of teachers motivating students.

 Tax DayCome April 15th, students are certain to hear their parents and teachers grumbling about taxes.
 Instead of saying, "Don't worry about it until you're older," use this day to help students understand the basics of taxes with our percentages song.